A list of 2026 Indonesian public holidays, PLUS their implications for travel in Indonesia.

 How will it affect my travel plans?

 Flights to and hotels in popular tourist locations (e.g. Bali) will be full with both local and foreign tourists, and many tourist attractions will be very crowded.
 It is also the wet season in most parts of Indonesia (but not those right on the Equator, e.g. Ambon, Medan), but this rarely means rain all day; it is usually just an afternoon storm.
-There is also a compulsory leave day – called cuti bersama – on 26 December, when banks and government agencies (including the immigration department) will be closed.

 If you have a question about any of the holidays above, please ask with a comment below.